vmware-tanzu/velero/site/docs/main/restic.md

 When using restic on a storage provider that doesn't currently have Velero support for snapshots, the `--use-volume-snapshots=false` flag prevents an unused `VolumeSnapshotLocation` from being created on installation.

 ### Configure restic DaemonSet spec

+After installation, some PaaS/CaaS platforms based on Kubernetes also require modifications the restic DaemonSet spec.
 The steps in this section are only needed if you are installing on RancherOS, OpenShift, VMware Tanzu Kubernetes Grid Integrated Edition (formerly VMware Enterprise PKS), or Micrsoft Azure.

 **RancherOS**

 Update the host path for volumes in the restic DaemonSet in the Velero namespace from `/var/lib/kubelet/pods` to `/opt/rke/var/lib/kubelet/pods`.